Acoustic Guitar Setup Cost: Is Professional Adjustment

 The cost of a professional acoustic guitar setup typically ranges from $50 to $100, depending on the technician’s experience, the specific services included, and your geographic location.
-While it might seem like an extra expense, a proper setup can dramatically improve playability, intonation, and overall enjoyment of your instrument, making it a worthwhile investment for many guitarists.
+A proper setup dramatically improves playability, intonation, and overall enjoyment, making it a worthwhile investment for many guitarists seeking optimal performance from their instrument.

 What Does an Acoustic Guitar Setup Include?